bernaljg/bernaljg.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth year Computer Science PhD student at The Ohio State University.
+I'm in the final year of my PhD in Computer Science & Engineering at The Ohio State University.
 I feel very fortunate to be advised by [Prof. Yu Su](https://ysu1989.github.io/) and form part of the wonderful OSU NLP lab.

+Currently looking for Fall 2025 opportunities!

 ## Research Interests

-My research interests are broadly centered around two mutually-inspiring directions.
-On one hand, my **translational** research focuses on building NLP for knowledge-rich domains, especially biomedicine.
-On the other hand, my familiarity with neuroscience and substantial biomedical NLP experience has inspired me to address **fundamental** problems with current LLMs with neurobiological insights, especially around their long-term memory.
+My research interests lie in the intersection between **biology** and **AI**.
+On the one hand, I am passionate about how AI systems can accelerate biomedical research and directly improve people's lives.
+On the other hand, neurobiology is extremely inspiring to me and I strongly believe that human brain insights will help us overcome some of the current limitations in AI systems such as failures in reasoning, knowledge retrieval and continual learning.

-My **translational** research has focused on understanding how to best leverage **language models** for a wide variety of biomedical NLP tasks such as **document classification**, **information extraction** and **knowledge base construction**.
-I am passionate about guiding NLP practitioners in these domains through the complex LLM landscape and help them choose the best techniques for their specific real-world problems.
+My (**AI** -> **Biology**) research has focused on understanding how to best leverage **LLMs** for a wide variety of biomedical NLP tasks such as **document classification**, **information extraction** and **knowledge base construction**.

-My more **fundamental** research focuses on exploring the interdependence between memorization and reasoning in language models.
-Humans can succesfully use their powerful reasoning capabilities in domains they know nothing about.
-However, it is still unclear whether LLMs' reasoning capacity is similarly disentangled from their more obvious semantic representation and memorization abilities.

-In our most recent work, [HippoRAG](https://arxiv.org/abs/2405.14831), we introduce a retrieval-augmented generation (RAG) framework inspired by human long-term memory which is remarkably simple but also strong and flexible.
-The somewhat surprising success of our first foray in this direction suggests that mimicking our brain's architecture could be a useful framework for building future LLMs, especially those which can more effectively separate reasoning and memorization.
+My (**Biology** -> **AI**) research focuses on understanding brain mechanisms in a more abstract way that can inspire useful and novel ways of thinking about current AI limitations.
+[HippoRAG](https://arxiv.org/abs/2405.14831) is a wonderful example which leverages a well-established theory of human long-term memory to inspire a simple, efficient and powerful retrieval-augmented generation (RAG) framework.

 ## News